SSpzcee/Asunder-PHB/phb/md/Combat.md

 ### **Bleed**

 Profuse bleeding from an injury.
 Among other things, this can ruin your clothes; bloodstains absolutely refuse to come out of most fabrics.

-While bleeding, you lose Vitality (or HP) equal to double the severity of the Bleed status every 5 IC, and have a penalty to your Stamina rolls equal to half its severity, rounded down.
-Every 20 IC, you reduce the severity of the status by RES/40 (after taking the damage), minimum of 1\.
+While bleeding, you lose Vitality (or HP) equal to double the severity of the Bleed status every 5 IC the damage taken is increased by 1 for every 100 vitality the target is missing.
+You also have a penalty to your Chakra Exhaustion rolls equal to half its severity, rounded down.
+Every 20 IC, you reduce the severity of the status by RES\/40 (after taking the damage), minimum of 1.

 Bleeds from the same source do not stack; the higher one overwrites the lower.
-Bleeds from different sources, however, all do their damage separately, though you still use only the highest Bleed to determine your Stamina penalty from the status.
+Bleeds from different sources, however, all do their damage separately, though you still use only the highest Bleed to determine your Chakra Exhaustion penalty from the status.

 ### **Burns**